Salt Lake City and County Street Names and Numbers

 Beginning in August 1972, and continuing during the fall of 1972, the confusing dual system of names and numbers for Salt Lake City's west side was changed.
 It was first proposed to the Salt Lake City Commission by a resident in January 1972.
 The city engineer reported to the commission that the change was not practical and would be "opening a can of worms" including the need to change surveys, maps, and city records, as well as records in the Salt Lake County assessor, surveyor, and recorder's offices.
 On January 19, 1972 a Deseret News editorial agreed with the need for a change but cautioned against it due to the projected costs.
 After studying the issue, in early August 1972 Mayor Jake Garn said that he would recommend to the commission that the change be made in phases that would include adopting the change in the city's water department as they began using a new computer system, and in the street department as they installed new street signs as part of an already approved modernization effort that would include reflectorized signs at each street corner.
 (Deseret News, August 5, 1972)

-- The Mormon Grid at The Basement Geographer
+The Mormon Grid -- Information about the Mormon grid system of streets at The Basement Geographer.

-- City Planning in the Encyclopedia of Mormonism, at Brigham Young University
+City Planning -- Information about city planning, in the Encyclopedia of Mormonism, at Brigham Young University